 Admission decisions are based upon all application materials.
 Successful Master's applicants generally have a GPA of 3.00 or better.
 For those with an advanced professional or doctoral degree, the Graduate Record Examination (GRE) can be waived by the department.
 A TOEFL exam is required for foreign nationals.
 A strong science background in a prospective applicant's undergraduate work is recommended.

-For information regarding admissions to the Environmental Health Sciences Division, visit our FAQ page, or contact Dr. Laura Vandenberg by email at email@example.com or by phone at 413-577-7405.
+For information regarding admissions to the Environmental Health Sciences Department, visit our FAQ page, or contact Dr. Laura Vandenberg by email at email@example.com or by phone at 413-577-7405.

 All applicants must take the Graduate Record Exam (GRE); foreign applicants must also take the Test of English as a Foreign Language (TOEFL).
 The minimum TOEFL score is 600 or better for the paper-based exam or a score of 100 or better for the internet-based exam.
 The Graduate School also requires a minimum undergraduate cumulative grade point average of 2.75 on a 4.0 grading scale.
 Admission is based on the applicant’s grades in undergraduate and graduate courses; test scores; letters of recommendation; and the applicant’s personal statement.
 They must also have adequate undergraduate preparation (cumulative grade point average of B or better) in the basic sciences.

 Applications must be received by February 1 for fall admissions.
 Spring admissions may be accepted on a case by case basis.
 The deadline for spring admission is October 1st.